Analyzing Multiagent Interactions in Traffic Scenes via Topological Braids: Introduction

-Our key insight is that due to their behavioral and geometric structure, multiagent behavior in traffic scenes exhibits topological properties: common events like overtaking, merging, crossing an intersection (\figref{fig:braidtransitionexamples}) constitute multiagent \emph{interactions} that generate topological signatures~\citep{Berger2001hamiltonians}.
-In this work, we abstract multiagent behavior into a topological braid~\citep{birman}, a compact and interpretable topological object with symbolic and geometric descriptions.
+Our key insight is that the behavior encountered in traffic scenes often exhibits prevalent topological structure: common events like overtaking, merging or traversing a roundabout (\figref{fig:figure1}) give rise to \emph{interactions} of distinct topological signatures~\citep{Berger2001hamiltonians}.
+In this work, we abstract multiagent behavior in a traffic scene into a topological braid~\citep{artin}, a compact and interpretable topological object with symbolic and geometric descriptions.
 Building on past work on the use of braids for multiagent navigation~\citep{mavrogiannis_ijrr}, we make the following contributions.
-First, we adapt the representation of~\citet{mavrogiannis_ijrr} to structured domains like driving environments through a new rigorous mathematical presentation.
+First, we adapt the representation of~\citet{mavrogiannis_ijrr} to structured domains like driving environments through a rigorous mathematical presentation.
 We then study its computational properties, and discuss how a measure of complexity based on braids~\citep{Dynnikov2007} may capture the interactivity of a traffic scene.
-We show that our framework can be applicable to complex scenes through a case study on real-world intersections and roundabouts~\citep{inDdataset,rounDdataset}.
+We show that our framework is applicable to complex scenes through a case study on real-world intersections and roundabouts~\citep{inDdataset,rounDdataset}.
 We cluster the behaviors exhibited in these scenes into braids, and characterize their complexity.
 We find that in the majority of scenes, a few simple braids dominate, indicating a low degree of interaction despite the high traffic density.
 Our methodology can be valuable for the analysis and design of road networks, the design and benchmarking of data-driven frameworks for prediction and planning, the evaluation and generation of driving datasets.